meg-coningsby/foster-hero-app-project2/README.md

 -   Add a vet appointment for a cat you created.
 -   Add or delete notes to a cat.
 You can only delete a note you created.

+3. Delete your user profile (if you wish).
+If you want to remove your user profile on the app, head to Foster Carers and then your specific user page.
+You should see a 'Remove' button.
+Please note, removing your user profile will log you out of the app.

 Please note, all the data already included in the app is just for demo purposes.
-No real data was used (although all the cats linked to the Foster Carer 'Meg C' were all my foster cats at one point - their data has been made up, but their photos and names are real!
+No real data was used (although all the cats linked to the Foster Carer 'Meg' were all my foster cats at one point - their data has been made up, but their photos and names are real!
 All have been adopted and are now in new homes.)

 <a id="item-four"></a>